ddnexus/pagy/docs/api/pagy.md

 ### Pagy::VariableError

-A subclass of `ArgumentError` that offers a few informations for easy exception handling when some of the variable passed to the constructor is not valid.
+A subclass of `ArgumentError` that offers a few information for easy exception handling when some of the variable passed to the constructor is not valid.

 ```ruby
 rescue Pagy::VariableError => e